 The University of Colorado Doctor of Physical Therapy (DPT) Program prepares students to develop into competent physical therapists capable of assuming roles as clinical practitioners, educators, scholars/researchers, administrators, consultants, and advocates.
 The curriculum provides unique opportunities for students throughout the 3 years.
 Beginning with strong foundational science content in the first year, the program culminates with 2 full-time clinical education experiences over 8 months; Throughout the curriculum an emphasis is placed on the integration of didactic information into clinically relevant situations.
 The program spans 9 consecutive semesters.
 Courses include both didactic (classroom) and laboratory (hands-on) learning in addition to independent study.
 Clinical experience is an essential component of the curriculum.

-For more information about the DPT curriculum, please come to one of our information sessions or contact Betti Krapfl at firstname.lastname@example.org.
+Please come to one of our information sessions or contact us at firstname.lastname@example.org.